lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

 ```
 {: file='_config.yml'}

-Same thing also was done for `author.bio` item, which goes downside of my author name in sidebar part, as my personal comment line.
+Same thing also was done for `author.bio` item, which goes downside of my author name in sidebar part, as my personal commentary lines.

 ```yaml
 # Site Author